 Guidelines for Panel Chairs and Vice Chairs

-This document provides a brief overview of the Virtual Review process for Panel Chairs and Vice Chairs.
-Overall, the virtual review meetings will proceed in the same way as on-site panel meetings; however, from experience, there are a few things to be aware of and we make some suggestions below.
+This document provides a brief overview of the Discussion Review process for Panel Chairs and Vice Chairs.
+Overall, the Discussion review meetings will proceed in the same way as on-site panel meetings; however, from experience, there are a few things to be aware of and we make some suggestions below.

 Vice-Chairs